mscsf25m003-commits/deep-reinforcement-learning-project/README.md

 | Total training steps | ~200,000 |
 | **Result** | **0% win rate** |

-**💡 My Insight:** I thought freezing the intruder would help the bodyguard learn basic chasing before facing a smart opponent.
+**My Insight:** I thought freezing the intruder would help the bodyguard learn basic chasing before facing a smart opponent.
 But the opposite happened.
 Without a challenging opponent, the bodyguard had no pressure to improve.
 It learned lazy habits.
 This taught me that **adversarial pressure is necessary for real learning** — but too much pressure too early crashes everything.
 It's a delicate balance.

 ---

-## 🎭 Experiment 6: SAC for Bodyguard, PPO for Intruder
+## Experiment 6: SAC for Bodyguard, PPO for Intruder

 | Detail | Value |
 |--------|-------|